Jennings Brewery

-A month later, the site was placed on the market with the agents seeking offers in excess of £750,000.
+A month later, the site was placed on the market with the agents seeking offers of £750,000.
 Agents TSR stated the property is suitable for continuation as a commercial brewing operation or as a regeneration opportunity, respecting the historic significance of the site.

+In March 2024, the property failed to achieve its auction reserve price of £750,000.
+Agents SDL said they would continue to market the site for a post-auction sale.

+As of February 2025 there were plans to re-open the brewery.
+New owners Kurt and Rebecca Canfield bought the Cockermouth brewery and the rights to the Jennings brand for an undisclosed sum.